universityofadelaide/openshift-restclient-php/docs/Api/OauthOpenshiftIo_v1Api.md

 <?php
 require_once(__DIR__ . '/vendor/autoload.php');

-$api_instance = new UniversityOfAdelaide\OpenShift\Api\OauthOpenshiftIo_v1Api();
+$api_instance = new UniversityOfAdelaide\OpenShift\Api\OauthOpenshiftIo_v1Api(new \Http\Adapter\Guzzle6\Client());
-$field_selector = "field_selector_example"; // string | A selector to restrict the list of returned objects by their fields.
+$fieldSelector = "fieldSelector_example"; // string | A selector to restrict the list of returned objects by their fields.
 Defaults to everything.
-$label_selector = "label_selector_example"; // string | A selector to restrict the list of returned objects by their labels.
+$labelSelector = "labelSelector_example"; // string | A selector to restrict the list of returned objects by their labels.
 Defaults to everything.
 $pretty = "pretty_example"; // string | If 'true', then the output is pretty printed.
-$resource_version = "resource_version_example"; // string | When specified with a watch call, shows changes that occur after that particular version of a resource.
+$resourceVersion = "resourceVersion_example"; // string | When specified with a watch call, shows changes that occur after that particular version of a resource.
 Defaults to changes from the beginning of history.
 When specified for list: - if unset, then the result is returned from remote storage based on quorum-read flag; - if it's 0, then we simply return what we currently have in cache, no guarantee; - if set to non zero, then the result is at least as fresh as given rv.
-$timeout_seconds = 56; // int | Timeout for the list/watch call.
+$timeoutSeconds = 56; // int | Timeout for the list/watch call.
 $watch = true; // bool | Watch for changes to the described resources and return them as a stream of add, update, and remove notifications.
 Specify resourceVersion.

 try {
-    $result = $api_instance->watchOauthOpenshiftIoV1OAuthClientList($field_selector, $label_selector, $pretty, $resource_version, $timeout_seconds, $watch);
+    $result = $api_instance->watchOauthOpenshiftIoV1OAuthClientList($fieldSelector, $labelSelector, $pretty, $resourceVersion, $timeoutSeconds, $watch);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling OauthOpenshiftIo_v1Api->watchOauthOpenshiftIoV1OAuthClientList: ', $e->getMessage(), PHP_EOL;